Mission & Vision

 1. By the end of this year, we will complete lab validation for the first US efficiency test method for commercial-sized boilers.
 The next step will be to turn it into a standard through a US standards organization.

 2. We continue to engage with the high-performance buildings community to integrate high-efficiency wood heating into green building standards.
 Our partners include the US Forest Service and US Department of Energy.
 This year, we came closer to including wood heating in the ASHRAE standard for high-performance buildings.

 3. We are collaborating with industry stakeholders to develop a US ANSI Woodchip Standard.
 The standard has been adopted by ANSI and can be purchased from ASABE.

 4. We developed the Wood Energy Financial Calculator, an online prefeasibility tool for project and facility managers to assess the cost and energy savings of switching from a fossil fuel fired heating system to a wood-fired heating system.

 Developing a positive, fact-based narrative of modern wood heating.

 1. We are coordinating a strategic communications effort to collect and disseminate fact sheets and testimonials on the successes and benefits of modern wood heating.

-2. We are helping to create a common language to talk about wood heating.
+2. We are working with the US Forest Service to help create a common language to talk about wood heating.
 This includes using terms such as “local jobs” and “most efficient use of wood resources.”
-We are working with the US Forest Service on this effort.

 3. We are recognizing industry leadership by our members by sharing their accomplishments on our website and in our newsletters.